Clinical Studies Volunteers

 The Cystinosis Research Foundation is dedicated to funding research that will lead to improved treatments and a cure for cystinosis.
 The following studies are being funded by the CRF to advance knowledge in key areas of cystinosis treatment.
 Click the following links to see the full information for each study.

-CRF Announces Food & Drug Administration (FDA) Approval for Human Clinical Trials for Stem Cell and Gene Therapy Treatment for Cystinosis.
+CRF Announces Food & Drug Administration (FDA) Approval for Human Clinical Trials for Stem Cell and Gene Therapy for Cystinosis.

 Individuals must be 18 years or older and meet specific eligibility requirements to participate.
 Click the link above if you are interested in participating.
 The subsequent phases of the clinical trials may include children, however, timing and approvals of this have yet to be determined.
 The trials are available to individuals worldwide, though priority will be given to U.S. patients.